ibrahim317/encryption-decryptionFiles/README.md

-# Encryption-decryptionFiles
+# Encryption-decryptionFiles 🔐
+Encrypt your files easily 😎

+# Basic overview 🔍
 You can use this program to encrypt your files and you can decrypt the files that you encrypted by this program before.

 # Cloning
 First you need to clone the source code by\